autolab-fi/line-robot-curriculum/lessons/module_6/Introduction to Variables and Conditional Statements.md

 Your code should detect and report one of the following condition:

-- If only sensor 5 is on the line: "SENSOR 5 ON LINE & SENSOR 6 ON LINE"
+- If only sensor 5 is on the line: "SENSOR 5 ON LINE & SENSOR 6 OFF LINE"
-- If only sensor 6 is on the line: "SENSOR 6 ON LINE & SENSOR 5 ON LINE"
+- If only sensor 6 is on the line: "SENSOR 6 ON LINE & SENSOR 5 OFF LINE"

 ---